 There’s also free tea and coffee points on the Friday for all attendees.

 What do friends ticket holders get?

-As a Friend Ticket holder you get everything a free ticket holder gets plus a number of extra perks.
-You should have received a wristband by post before the event, if not you can pick this up on the day from the Friends Desk and Exhibition office, in the East Corridor on the Ground floor.
+As a Friend Ticket holder you get everything a free ticket holder gets plus a number of extra perks, including a wristband.
+You must pick this up on the day from the Friends Desk and Exhibition office, in the East Corridor on the Ground floor.
 This is near the networking and phone charging area.

 People with wristbands will have access to a number of reserved seats in each of the stages but it’s still first come first serve.